Communications Taxes FAQs for Providers

 What forms should I use to remit the tax?
 When are the returns and payments due?

-A monthly return must be filed on Form CT-75 by the 20th of each month to report and pay over the taxes collected for the preceding month.
-Once a provider registers for a communications taxes account, a timely return must be filed for each month, even if there is no tax due.
+The Communications Taxes return must be filed by the 20th of each month to report and pay the taxes collected for the preceding month.
+The return must be filed for each month, even if there is no tax due

 Does the Form CT-75 provide for a dealer's discount, similar to the discount allowed for timely filing and payment of the retail sales and use tax?